bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/inspectors.md

 category: plugins
 ---

 The Inspectors API provides a useful way to review or manipulate the output of your HTML or XML resources.
-The API utilizes [Nokogiri](https://nokogiri.org), a Ruby gem which lets you work with a DOM-like API directly on the nodes of a document tree.
+It allows for a safer approach of modifying HTML/XML content than alternatives such as string manipulation or regular expressions which can be prone to error or fail on unexpected input.

-This is a safer approach of modifying HTML/XML content than alternatives such as string manipulation or regular expressions which can be prone to error or fail on unexpected input.
+The API utilizes [Nokogiri](https://nokogiri.org) or [Nokolexbor](https://github.com/serpapi/nokolexbor), Ruby gems which lets you work with a DOM-like API directly on the nodes of a document tree.
+Nokogiri supports both HTML & XML files, whereas Nokolexbor only supports HTML (but is noticeably faster with most CSS-style querying).

-Bridgetown doesn't directly install the Nokogiri gem, so be sure to run `bundle add nokogiri` if it isn't already part of your bundle.
+Bridgetown doesn't directly install the Nokogiri or Nokolexbor gems, so be sure to update your `Gemfile` to uncomment out your gem(s) of choice and then run `bundle install` (if it isn't already part of your bundle).
+If using Nokolexbor, be sure to add `html_inspector_parser: nokolexbor` to your [Bridgetown configuration](/docs/configuration).

 {%@ Note type: :warning do %}
   Inspectors will only apply to files Bridgetown considers [Resources](/docs/resources).
 Thus any HTML or XML file in your project lacking front matter won't get processed through your Inspectors.
 Make sure you add two lines of triple dashes `---` to the top of any file to indicate it's a Resource.